Shaq's Back - Bills DE Lawson Thriving Back Home In Buffalo

 "I know if I can be myself what kind of player I can really be," Lawson said.

-Part of a deep defensive line, Lawson has the likes of fellow new arrival Von Miller to lean on from whom he said he's "learning a lot" with the two-time Super Bowl winner "teaching me different pass rush moves."
+Part of a deep defensive line, Lawson, now 28, has the likes of fellow new arrival Von Miller to lean on.
+Lawson said he's "learning a lot" with the two-time Super Bowl winner "teaching me different pass rush moves."

-Perhaps with a few extra moves in his back pocket, and a smile on his face, Lawson can get back to his best.
+Perhaps with a few extra moves in his back pocket, and a smile on his face, Lawson can get back to being his best - now that he's "home.''